chatterjeeayan87/gitpractice/README.md

 ## Satavisha Chatterjee

-## Ayan will become a champion Data Scientist One Day
+## Ayan will become a champion Data Scientist One Day.